johngreercodes/visionator/README.md

 - [ ] write a script that will populate the full vision-objects.json with the data from src/data/visions.js
 - [ ] build an alternate page view that allows you to scroll list of all visions like note-cards
 - [ ] create a design for the app and style it
+- [ ] publish on heroku and record a demo